felipewine/Docker-Ubuntu-Postgres-PgAdmin4/README.md

 Using the above command will pull the latest available version of Ubuntu from the repository.
 If you want to pull a specific version of Ubuntu, use a tag as shown here:

 **_docker pull ubuntu:18.04_**

+If you want to search the repository for Ubuntu images, use search as shown below:

+**_docker search ubuntu_**

+To list the available images on the local computer, including information about image size, image ID, and tags:

+**_docker images_**